There’s a new prayer initiative at the Catholic Churches of Jennings County.

-One of the most well-known saints, St. Therese of Lisieux, said part of her vocation was to pray for priests as an apostle to the apostles.
+One of the most beloved saints, St. Therese of Lisieux, said part of her vocation was to pray for priests as “an apostle to the apostles.”

 “I learned that, although their dignity raises them above the angels, they are nevertheless weak and fragile men.
 If holy priests, whom Jesus in His gospel calls “the salt of the earth,” show in their conduct their extreme need for prayers, what is to be said of those who are tepid?
 Didn’t Jesus say too: “If the salt loses its savor, wherewith will it be salted?”
 (Story of a Soul)

-By joining the CCJC Prayer Cenacle, we can unite our prayers together like St. Therese and her Carmelite community did for priests.
+By joining the CCJC Prayer Cenacle, we can unite our prayers together like St. Therese and her Carmelite community.

-Joining the CCJC Prayer Cenacle is simple and requires only three main commitments.
+The CCJC Prayer Cenacle requires only three main commitments.